-Like any fruit, it is crucial that coffee be picked in its proper window of ripeness, otherwise the final product of the coffee bean will be entirely underdeveloped, sour, and earthy.
+Like any fruit, it is crucial for coffee to be picked in its proper window of ripeness, otherwise, the final product of the coffee bean will be entirely underdeveloped, sour, and earthy.
 For coffee, this window is between 3-7 days.

 Many farms that are not focused on the quality of the coffee would likely be ok with picking coffee fruit of this ripeness level, but this will not reap the full sweetness potential that the coffee cherry can achieve.

 This is the prime ripeness level of the coffee cherry; at this point in its development, coffee pickers will pluck this fruit from the coffee tree and will process this fruit at the end of the picking season.

 Coffee farms will use certain methods such as soaking the fruit in water or hand sorting the visually inconsistent fruits out to further narrow down the selection of the best coffee cherries.
 Once sorted, the cherry peel is then removed.